 2007 The Ethiopian military began counterinsurgency operations in the Ogaden region in May.
 Locals accused government forces of atrocities, including rape, murder and forced disappearances.
 The fighting disrupted food supplies.
 The Ogaden National Liberation Front (ONLF) accused the army of creating a food blockade.
 Conflict between the Ethiopian and Eritrean governments resurfaced after a stalemate in efforts to demarcate their joint border.
 Both countries remilitarized their borders; no fatalities were reported.

-Total: Between 2,673 and 3,648 people have been killed in the Ogaden since 2007.
-The majority of these deaths were caused by clashes between the government and the ONLF, though an estimated 300 were also killed in fighting between the ONLF and Oromo.
-The ONLF reports thousands of killings, rapes and forced disappearances by the government; but their figures cannot be confirmed.
+Total: Between 5,079 and 6,054 people have been killed in the Ethiopian conflict since 2007 (ACLED, Realtime Ethiopia Country File, added to previously reported totals).
+Most deaths were caused by clashes between the government and the ONLF or OLF.
+However, more than 1,064 of recent deaths can be attributed to clashes between protesters and government security officials (ACLED, Realtime Ethiopia Country File, filtered for 2016 and filtered for deaths related to protests).
+The ONLF has reported thousands of killings, rapes and forced disappearances by the government, but their figures cannot be confirmed.

 2015 According to ACLED, 570 people were killed: 507 as a direct result of armed conflict and 47 in violence against civilians (ACLED, Real time Complete All Africa File, results filtered for Ethiopia, 2015). .